Interactive

 Problem I spent years making content for hospitality brands and watching some of it perform and some of it not.
 The post-mortems were always the same: vague feedback, gut-feel explanations, and a few metrics pulled out of context.

 Constraint What I actually wanted was a forensic breakdown.
-Not "this did well because it was relatable" but why it was relatable, what triggered the share, and where the viewer almost scrolled past.
+Why something was relatable, what triggered the share, where the viewer almost scrolled past.
+The actual mechanics rather than the vibes.

 Solution A tool where you paste any social post (caption, transcript, full text), select the platform, optionally add metrics, and get a structured analysis: hook identification, retention architecture, a psychology layer mapping the emotional triggers behind shares and comments, cultural timing, platform-specific algorithm fit, and a keep/kill/test prescription.